 According to labour market data from BuildForce Canada, the construction industry will need to hire, train, and retain more than 116,200 additional workers over the next decade to keep pace with expected demand growth and to replace more than 92,000 workers that are expected to retire!

-There has been no better time to enter the construction sector, which is expected to see increased demand over the next several years due to major construction projects planned across Ontario.
+There is no better time to enter the construction sector, which is expected to see increased demand over the next several years due to major construction projects planned across Ontario.

 Applicants must be eligible to work in Canada and be available to commit to full-time program hours for the duration of the paid placement period.

-There is no cost to participate in the program.
+There is no cost to participate in this program.
 Participants will be responsible for personal transportation to and from their placement site, as well as living expenses such as food and rent.